Mokkujin/checkmk-haproxy-localcheck/README.md

 ## info

-bash is slower then python but if you are on an old system you could use bash as well last but not least i created the same job an powershell version ;) Why ?
-Because i can :-) a localcheck to monitore haproxy
+bash is slower then python but if you are on an old system you could use bash as well last but not least i created the same job an powershell version Why :wink: ?
+Because i can :smirk: a localcheck to monitore haproxy

 ---

-## sure you have to enable the status page on haproxy first ;)
+## sure you have to enable the status page on haproxy first

 for example:
 ```bash